DicksonAngila/Newsdelivery/README.md

 # Newsdelivery
-Online news delivery system with new feeds
+Online news delivery system with new feeds.